petl-developers/petl/docs/intro.rst

 <alimanfoo@googlemail.com> with funding from the `MRC Centre for
 Genomics and Global Health <http://www.cggh.org>`_.

-The following people have also contributed to the development of this
+The following people have contributed to the development of this
 package:

 * Alexander Stauber